sakshi26tangar/BridgeLabz-SIPP-Training/README.md

 ---

+# 🚀 BridgeLabz SIPP Training — Java Project Repository

+This repository contains various Java projects and problem statements developed during the **BridgeLabz Summer Internship Program (SIPP)**.
+It is organized into multiple branches, each focusing on a specific area such as Core Java, Object-Oriented Programming (OOP), Data Structures & Algorithms (DSA), and hands-on Workshops.

+---

 ## 📁 Branch Descriptions

 This repository is organized into multiple branches, each focusing on a different area of Java development covered during the BridgeLabz SIPP Training.